 Dr Hunt has provided his one-on-one service and attention to detail to thousands of women and men from the Sydney & Wollongong NSW area and across Australia.

 Dr Hunt’s qualifications and education

-Dr Jeremy A Hunt MBBS FRACS graduated with a Bachelor of Medicine degree from Sydney University in 1990 and is a Fellow of the Royal Australasian College of Surgeons and member of the Australian Society of Plastic Surgery.
-He completed a Fellowship at the prestigious University of Texas in the United States, where he learnt from some of the world’s very best plastic surgeons.
+Dr Jeremy A. Hunt MBBS FRACS graduated with a Bachelor of Medicine degree from Sydney University in 1990 and is a Fellow of the Royal Australasian College of Surgeons and member of ASPS – the Australian Society of Plastic Surgeons.
+He completed a Fellowship at the University of Texas in the United States, where he learnt from well-established and experienced plastic surgeons.

 Next Step – Make an Enquiry or Request a consultation with Dr Hunt

 - Find out more about pricing, medical payment plans and paying for your surgery